patrickkfkan/yt-cast-receiver/README.md

 Manual pairing, aka 'Link with TV Code', allows a sender to connect to the receiver even when they are not on the same network.
 For this, you need to obtain a pairing code for the user to enter into the sender app.

-> YouTube Music does not support this feature.

 A pairing code refreshes every five minutes.
 Thus, the receiver provides a `PairingCodeRequestService` for obtaining the pairing code and automatically refreshing it at five-minute intervals:

 ```